mlawre01/STAT545-HW-Hawe-Nicole/HW04/Hw04_Exploring_Reshape_and_Join.md

 |  1972| Africa    |          47.0315|
 |  1977| Africa    |          49.2725|

 So above I transformed data into wide using spread and then back to long using gather.
-Now I can plot thins long data:
+Now I can plot this long data:

 ``` r
 p2 <- t2 %>%